 The banknotes have been recently modernized to a tougher polymer blend, replacing the old cotton notes.

-Exchange rates against the U.S. dollar (USD) and other currencies vary, so it’s best to look up the rate on the day you want to exchange.
+Exchange rates against the U.S. dollar (USD) and other foreign currencies vary, so it’s best to look up the rate on the day you want to exchange.

 What do Trinidad and Tobago banknotes and coins look like?